lidofinance/lido-improvement-proposals/LIPS/lip-35.md

 Below is a list of roles, configuration values, and deployment parameters proposed to be assigned as part of the upcoming upgrade.
 If certain parameters are not listed, they would either remain unchanged or are defined by network-level constraints.

+Full details about the proposed parameters can be found in [Staking Router 3.0 proposed parameters](https://hackmd.io/@lido/HJ0AC5D0Ze).

 ### Lido

 New implementation; state migration is performed via `finalizeUpgrade_v4()` which reads from storage and takes no arguments.
 The Lido app implementation has no parameters that change between versions.